i2group/analyze/documentation/developer_essentials_deploying.md

 The development version of the Intelligence Analysis Platform uses a file-based registry of users and groups.
 Developer Essentials includes definitions of users and groups that correspond to the security schema file that you specified earlier.
 To complete this aspect of the installation process, you must add the users and groups to the application server.

 1. In an XML editor, open `C:\IBM\WebSphere\Liberty\usr\shared\config\server.security.xml` and `IAP-Deployment-Toolkit\configuration\examples\example-user-repository\liberty-example-users.xml`.
-2. Copy the contents of `liberty-example-users.xml` into `server.security.xml`.
-You must insert the `<basicRegistry>` element immediately after the `<featureManager>` element.
+2. Copy the contents of `liberty-example-users.xml` into `server.security.xml` as the first child of the `<server>` element.

 Now, the development version of the Intelligence Analysis Platform is ready for use.
 The remaining steps configure the Eclipse development environment to interact with the platform.

-1. Start Eclipse Kepler, and then open a web browser and navigate to https://www.ibmdw.net/wasdev.
+1. Start Eclipse Kepler, and then open a web browser and navigate to https://developer.ibm.com/wasdev/.
 This website contains tools and information for developing web applications for WebSphere Application Server Liberty Profile.
 2. Click **Downloads** and then **Download in Eclipse** to open the tools download page.
 Follow the instructions on the page to install the tools for **WAS V8.5.5 Liberty Profile**.
 3. In Eclipse, click **Window** \> **Preferences** to open the Preferences window.
 4. Optional: If IBM Java is not the default JRE on your computer, then you must configure it as the default JRE in Eclipse.
     1. In the Preferences window, click **Java** \> **Installed JREs** \> **Add** to open the Add JRE window.
     2. Use the Add JRE window to add a **Standard VM** named **IBM Java**.
-The home directory for this JRE is `C:\IBM\WebSphere\AppServer\Java`.
+The default home directory for this JRE is `C:/Program Files/IBM/Java60`.
     3. Select the check box that makes IBM Java the default JRE in Eclipse.

 5. Create a server runtime environment in which the Intelligence Analysis Platform write-side and read-side applications will both run.